webdigga/react-telegraph-test/README.md

 ### :art: Designs

-* The designs are in [Figma](https://help.figma.com/article/116-getting-started) and can be found [here](https://www.figma.com/file/9AwWDASywE5qTuPGsdhbm5/Article-Template), alternatively there are exported design files in the `design` directory in the root of the project.
+* There are exported design files in the `design` directory in the root of the project.

 ## :floppy_disk: Set up